 We have incurred significant losses since our inception.
-For the years ended December 31, 2020 and 2019, we incurred net losses of \$16.7 million and \$14.8 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$52.3 million.
+For the years ended December 31, 2021 and 2020, we incurred net losses of \$42.9 million and \$16.7 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$96.1 million.
 We expect that our operating expenses will continue to increase as we grow our business and will also increase as a result of our becoming a public company.
-Since our inception, we have financed our operations primarily from private placements of our convertible preferred stock, the incurrence of indebtedness, and to a lesser extent, revenue derived from our CODEX and Phenoptics platforms.
-We have devoted substantially all of our resources to the development and commercialization of our CODEX and Phenoptics platforms and to research and development activities related to advancing and expanding our scientific and technological capabilities.
+Since our inception, we have financed our operations primarily from private placements of our convertible preferred stock, the incurrence of indebtedness, the sale of our common stock in our IPO, and to a lesser extent, revenue derived from our PhenoCycler (formerly CODEX) and PhenoImager (formerly Phenoptics) platforms.
+We have devoted substantially all of our resources to the development and commercialization of our PhenoCycler and PhenoImager platforms and to research and development activities related to advancing and expanding our scientific and technological capabilities.
 We will need to generate significant additional revenue to achieve and sustain profitability, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
 We may never be able to generate sufficient revenue to achieve or sustain profitability and our recent and historical growth should not be considered indicative of our future performance.

-Our success depends on our ability to drive adoption of our CODEX and Phenoptics platforms.
+Our success depends on our ability to drive adoption of our PhenoCycler and PhenoImager platforms.

-Our ability to market and sell our CODEX and Phenoptics platforms and increase awareness of spatial biology technology will depend on a number of factors, including:
+Our ability to market and sell our PhenoCycler and PhenoImager platforms and increase awareness of spatial biology technology will depend on a number of factors, including:

-- our ability to drive adoption of our platforms and complementary products by academic, government, biopharmaceutical, biotechnology and other institutions; - our ability to increase awareness of the capabilities of our technology and solutions; - whether our platforms reliably provide advantages over legacy and other alternative technologies and are perceived by customers to be cost effective; - prices we charge for a direct purchase of, or other access to, our platforms and complementary products; - the relative reliability and robustness of our platforms and complementary products as a whole and the components of both; - our ability to develop new workflows, products, services and solutions for customers; - the impact of our investments in product innovation and commercial growth; - · negative publicity regarding our or our competitors' products resulting from defects or errors; and - our ability to further validate our technology through research and accompanying publications.
+- our ability to drive adoption of our platforms and complementary products by academic, government, biopharmaceutical, biotechnology and other institutions; - our ability to increase awareness of the capabilities of our technology and solutions; - whether our platforms reliably provide advantages over legacy and other alternative technologies and are perceived by customers to be cost effective; - prices we charge for a direct purchase of, or other access to, our platforms and complementary products; - the relative reliability and robustness of our platforms and complementary products as a whole and the components of both; - our ability to develop new workflows, products, services and solutions for customers; - the impact of our investments in product innovation and commercial growth; - negative publicity regarding our or our competitors' products resulting from defects or errors; and - our ability to further validate our technology through research and accompanying publications.